appcelerator-forks/joseandro.TitaniumShareViaAndroid/README.md

 TitaniumShareViaAndroid
 =======================

-Share contents natively in to apps directly from your Titanium app.
+Share contents natively directly from your Titanium app.
 This simple module allows you to share contents (text or images) via Facebook or native apps (using intents).

 ####Usage